Samawah

 Samawah or As-Samawah (ٱلسَّمَاوَة) is a city in Iraq, 280 kilometres (174 mi) southeast of Baghdad.

 The city of Samawah is the modern capital of the Al Muthanna Governorate.
 The city is located midway between Baghdad and Basra, at the northern edge of the governorate.
 The province was established in 1975; prior to that date it was a unified province along with Qadissiya (Diwaniya) and Najaf.

 History and attractions

+Early history

 The city was settled by the Arab tribe of Banu Quda'a around the 3rd century AD.
 It is built on both sides of the Euphrates river; there are four bridges in the centre of town for crossing between the two sides.
 The west bank of the city contains the commercial heart of the city, and includes the old town and the Jewish quarter, agd al yahood.
 The west bank is the site of the covered market Suq Al Masgoof, which dates to the Ottoman period.
 The area surrounding the market is the old city with its Byzantine maze of crowded markets and streets.